jinghuazhao/Caprion/README.md

 ## 8. HLA imputation

-This will be based on information from several software, e.g., [CookHLA](https://cambridge-ceu.github.io/csd3/applications/CookHLA.html).
+This is experimented on several software including CookHLA and SNP2HLA, as desribed [here](https://cambridge-ceu.github.io/csd3/applications/CookHLA.html).